Sometimes I start making a meal on a weekly basis, tweaking and perfecting it as I go. And before I realize it, it’s become a staple in my diet.

 If you give this recipe a try, let us know!
 Leave a comment and rate it – it’s super helpful for us and other readers.
 And don’t forget to take a picture and tag it #minimalistbaker on Instagram!
 We love seeing what you come up with.
 Cheers, friends!

-- 2 Tbsp (30 ml) grape seed or melted coconut oil, divided
+- 2 Tbsp grape seed or melted coconut oil (divided)

-- 1 large bundle (12 stems) rainbow chard* or kale*, chopped, large stems removed
+- 1 large bundle (~12 stems/bundle) rainbow chard* or kale* (chopped, large stems removed)

-- Preheat oven to 400 degrees F and line a baking sheet with foil.
+- Preheat oven to 400 degrees F (204 C) and line a baking sheet with foil.

-- Add chickpeas to a small mixing bowl and toss with 1 Tbsp oil, tandoori masala spice blend, salt, coconut sugar, and turmeric (optional).
-Taste and adjust seasonings as needed, making sure they're well-salted and thoroughly seasoned.
+- Add chickpeas to a small mixing bowl and toss with half of the oil and all of the tandoori masala spice blend, salt, coconut sugar, and turmeric (optional).
+Taste and adjust seasonings as needed, making sure they’re well-salted and thoroughly seasoned.
 Arrange on half of the prepared baking sheet.

-- Add sweet potato rounds to the other half of the baking and drizzle with remaining 1 Tbsp oil - toss.
+- Add sweet potato rounds to the other half of the baking and drizzle with remaining oil – toss.
 Sprinkle with a bit of salt and arrange in a single layer.

 - Once the potatoes and chickpeas are done roasting, let cool for a few minutes.
 To serve, divide chard or massaged* kale between serving dishes and top with sweet potatoes, chickpeas, and pumpkin seeds (optional).
 Serve with dressing on the side.
 Best when fresh, though leftovers will keep covered separately for 2-3 days.